Crawley Town F.C.: Return to League Two

+WAGMI United

 On 7 April 2022, it was announced that the club had been acquired by Wagmi United LLC, a group of US cryptocurrency investors.
-The "crypto bro" new owners promised a new approach to football club ownership, talking of building a “tight-knit community” of fans “stretching from West Sussex to anywhere in the world with an internet connection”, but they quickly encountered controversy.
-Manager John Yems left the club in May 2022 after allegations of racist behaviour (he was later banned from football for 18 months after being found guilty of 12 charges of racist abuse towards his players) and was subsequently replaced by Kevin Betsy.
-After a disastrous start to the 2022–23 league season, Betsy left the club on 9 October 2022 following a 3-0 defeat to Grimsby Town which left the club bottom of the league.
+The "crypto bro" new owners promised a new approach to football club ownership, talking of building a "tight-knit community" of fans "stretching from West Sussex to anywhere in the world with an internet connection", but they quickly encountered controversy.
+Manager John Yems left the club in May 2022 after allegations of racist behaviour and was later banned from football until January 2026 after being found guilty of 12 charges of racist abuse towards his players.
+He was replaced by Kevin Betsy.
+After a disastrous start to the 2022–23 league season, Betsy left the club on 9 October 2022 following a 3–0 defeat to Grimsby Town which left the club bottom of the league.
 The reign of the next manager was even shorter; Matthew Etherington resigned in December 2022 after just 34 days in charge.
-Amid what The Guardian called "reckless leadership" and a "shambles", caretaker manager Darren Byfield was joined in the dugout at the 3–1 defeat by Stevenage by co-chairman Preston Johnson, who was ridiculed online by Stevenage staff for his lack of understanding of substitution rules.
+Amid what The Guardian called "reckless leadership" and a "shambles", caretaker manager Darren Byfield was joined in the dugout at the 3–1 defeat to Stevenage by co-chairman Preston Johnson, who was ridiculed online by Stevenage staff for his lack of understanding of substitution rules.
 After Crawley fans requested a meeting with the owners, Johnson delayed, saying the club needed to get to "the bottom of sensitive legal issues".
 Scott Lindsey was appointed as the club's new manager on 11 January 2023.
+A vital 2–0 win at direct rivals Hartlepool United all but secured survival, confirmed the following week after a 0–0 draw at home to Walsall in the penultimate match of the season.
+The following campaign saw Crawley Town finish 7th, reaching the play-offs for the first time, where they thrashed MK Dons 8–1 on aggregate in the semi-finals, an EFL record.

+In their first visit to Wembley, Crawley Town defeated Crewe Alexandra 2−0 in the League Two play-off final and were promoted to League One.
+On 30 May 2024, Preston Johnson announced he was standing down as co-chairman but would remain a co-owner.
+In the following transfer window 8 out of the 11 starters from the play-off final would depart the club.
+On 25 September, Lindsey joined MK Dons as manager, and was replaced by Rob Elliot, but after Elliot was sacked in March 2025 with the club 12 points from safety, Lindsey was re-appointed as manager on a contract until 2028.
+Crawley Town were relegated from League One on 29 April 2025 after finishing in 21st place.

+On 1 August 2025, a new investor syndicate led by Raphael Khalili acquired full ownership of the club.
+While the investors in this syndicate were prior investors in the WAGMI United syndicate they represent a new smaller and united group which includes US Fintech VC investor Ryan Gilbert.